 Improved Glucose Metabolism and Insulin Activity for PCOS and Diabetes

 Oxidative stress is a major concern for women who are trying to conceive and have either insulin resistant PCOS or diabetes.
 Vitamin E supplementation has been shown to improve insulin action.
 One study showed that non-insulin taking, otherwise healthy diabetics who took 1,310 IU of vitamin E for 4 months had improved glucose tolerance and insulin sensitivity.
-The researchers conclusion was that the vitamin E supplementation reduces oxidative stress, improving cell membrane physical characteristics and related activities in the transport of glucose.
+The researchers’ conclusion was that the vitamin E supplementation reduces oxidative stress, improving cell membrane physical characteristics and related activities in the transport of glucose.
 Speak with your doctor prior to using vitamin E at higher levels as part of a diabetes management plan.

 Reduction in PMS Symptoms and Fibrocystic Breast Disease

-These studies indicate that women given 600 IU of vitamin E per day had a reduction in overall PMS symptoms, particularly fibrocystic breast disease.
+Studies, such as a 2009 double-blind clinical trial out of Iran of 150 women reported in the Breast Journal, indicate that women given 600 IU of vitamin E per day had a reduction in overall PMS symptoms, particularly fibrocystic breast disease.
 It appears the vitamin E normalizes hormone levels in both PMS and FBD patients.

 Increased Success Rate for IVF

-In another study, it has been shown that men who prepared with vitamin E prior to IVF treatment, with their partners, had an increase in rate of fertilization from 19% to 29%.
+It has been shown that men who prepared with vitamin E prior to IVF treatment, with their partners, had an increase in rate of fertilization from 19% to 29%.

 Miscarriage Prevention Support